 And the videos for the second night are here.
 I added two vids, Love Today with a little girl dancing on stage and Over My Shoulder.
 I didn’t know the girl but I was next to her both nights, and she was adorable!
 She seemed to be a huge fan and Mika noticed her immediately and gave her smiles and a lot of attention and asked her on stage during Love Today.
 In the end of the evening Mika asked one of his fans to play piano during Relax.
 He did really well and it made the audience just go wild.
 Love Today:

 Secondly, it was the first gig of the tour so Mika was not totally relaxed in the beginning, not the same way on fire he was at the legendary Franco Parenti gig just a few days later.
 But I really, really enjoyed this Berlin gig, like I enjoyed the Berlin gig 2010 as well.
-Berlin and me, we fit well together.
+Berlin and me, we seem to fit well together.

 I took four videos at Passionskirche, you can find them here (I have just added Grace Kelly, found it from my video archives).
 This version of Love Today is still one of my personal favorites.

-I like to think there is a musical relationship between every artist and his/her listeners.
-Personally I’m not interested in music that leaves me empty, for me it’s meaningless.
+I’m not interested in music that leaves me empty, for me it’s meaningless.
 I want music to raise and multiply emotions, give me a positive feeling and talk to me by telling – if not always a story – at least a message.

 I really enjoy the whole variation of songs with different emotional color and structure.
 Think about Billy Brown.
 Not my favorite Mika song, there’s no peak emotion or any highlight in it but Mika is in a good mood and smiling while singing it.
 If the audience is enthusiastic and takes part to it Billy Brown leaves a happy, relaxed feeling.
 Acoustic Relax is passionate in a calm way and Love Today, for example, in an energetic way.
 Works both ways.
-Some songs (Rain) contain several small highlight moments.
+Some songs like Rain contain several small highlight moments.